 Better cache management

-The WordPress cache is a feature that temporarily stores data in the server’s memory (RAM) in order to reduce the amount of time it takes for the website’s pages to load.
-For large-scale sites, it can happen that your server has trouble serving requests from all users.
+The WordPress cache is a feature that temporarily stores data in the server’s memory (RAM) to reduce the amount of time it takes for the website’s pages to load.
+For large-scale sites, your server may have trouble serving requests from all users.
 This is where caching comes into play.
 Downloading, installing and enabling a caching plugin will speed up the loading speed of your site by 2.5X and 5X.

 By searching on the web market, you will find a multitude of great caching solutions.
 Some popular ones are: